ValentinaPieri/big_data_project/README.md

-# Big Data course (81932), University of Bologna

-This repository contains all the instructions, code, and material to carry out the laboratory exercises of the course for the Academic Year 2024/25.
+This repository contains the project for the course of Big Data for the Academic Year 2024/25.

 Course info: [Link](https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2024/412684)